Home | Blog Index | Blog Archives | Christianity & Faith Essays

 July 13: Supercells in northern Illinois

 The July 13 setup looked like a major event by all accounts, with extreme CAPE topping 7,000 j/kg, 50 knots+ of bulk shear and a warm front across central/northern Illinois.
 The setup was not very dissimilar to the 2004 event with produced the Roanoke, IL F4 tornado, 11 years to the day.
-Many storm observers from all over the country made the trip to the Midwest, including good friend Greg McLaughlin from Tulsa, OK who covered with me this day.
+Many storm photographers from all over the country made the trip to the Midwest, including good friend Greg McLaughlin from Tulsa, OK who covered with me this day.
 After hanging out at Mark Sefried's house near Peoria, we started the expedition my mid-afternoon.
 After a brief diversion to check on an initial storm near Dwight, IL, we I settled on the storm moving into Ottawa.
 Despite some impressive RFD and promising looks a few times, the storm couldn't get it done - inflow was too weak.
 The highlight was watching the storm move through the wind farm.
 Since the turbines automatically turn to face the wind, collectively they were a visual microscale mesonet, revealing the surface flow pattern under the storm.
 At one point, turbines surrounded the wall cloud, showing the inflow into it from the southeast, east, north and northeast.

 At that point was the best the storm looked, and it was all downhill from there.
 The RFD/forward flank gust front ran far ahead of the storm for the rest of the evening.
 We broke off the expedition at Dwight and headed home, opting to not continue into Indiana given the fading daylight and lack of reports from ongoing storms there.
 We also encountered for a moment what was probably a record Illinois observer convergence (running into Skip Talbot, Marcus Diaz and several others).